harshvardhaniimi/personal-website/content/blogs/2021-08-01-ten-days-in-the-united-states/index.md

 It is very easy to spot unhealthy food.
 McDonalds and Burger King are affordable and easy to find.
 However, fresh fruits, vegetables, salads, meat, etc. is much more expensive and elusive.
 How come fresh uncooked chicken is more expensive than a chicken burger!?

-### Wastages
+# Wastages

 **Water:** The shower knobs in bathrooms cannot control the intensity of water flow; only the temperature.
 Guess the amount of water that's simply wasted during temperature adjustment or even during shower.
+(Sometime in November 2021 my roommate Jack told me I could control the temperature actually.
+The knob that controlled temperature also controlled water flow.
+Bad design, but at least that's something.)

 **Electricity:** The electrical plugs do not have a switch for the socket.
 If its plugged in, its switched on.
 Imagine the electricity wasted because you didn't unplug your rice cooker or oven.
 In fact, certain equipments are never switched off at all!